 How does a token work?

-- To use a token, copy the token number you created and either provide it to your vendor or enter it into your software
+- To use a token, copy the token number and either provide it to your vendor or enter it into your software.
+You should refer to your CAMA provider for specific instructions on how to provide them the token.

-- This token acts like credentials which authorize software to submit your form to DOR through direct electronic filing
+- This token acts like credentials that authorize software to submit your form to DOR through direct electronic filing

 -